xoreos/xoreos/README.md

 ------

 Currently, the "foundation" work of managing resources, reading many basic file formats, displaying graphics and playing sounds has been done.
+All targeted games show partial ingame graphics, such as the area geometry and objects, letting you fly around in a "spectator mode".
+Some games show partial menus, and something resembling a starting point for a script system is there.
-Most games show partial ingame graphics, such as the area geometry and objects, letting you fly around in a "spectator mode".

 No actual "normal" gameplay is implemented yet, though.

 For further information about the status of specific games, please visit [our wiki](https://wiki.xoreos.org/index.php?title=Games).